Remod-org/NTeleportation/README.md

 You may be better off making the switch at the next wipe!

-Multiple teleportation systems for admins and players

-See note below about rteleportation.home permission, which is required for basic function.
-This finally allows control over who may use the basic commands.
-Note: work in progress on Bandit Town autogen.
 ## Configuration

 - UseFriends  - Check via Friends API that owner and player are friends